 Contextual Information

 Carbon is the foundation of all organic moleculesImagine everything in your body is made of tiny building blocks.
-Organic molecules are like those essential building blocks that come together to form all living things! • Other Names: You might not hear other names for organic molecules very often… Read More, the building blocks of life.
+Organic molecules are like those essential building blocks that come together to form all living things! • Other Names: You might not hear other names for organic molecules very often in everyday conversation, but scientists sometimes call them carbon-based molecules….
+Read More, the building blocks of life.
 It’s present in carbohydratesCarbohydrates, often called carbs for short, are organic molecules that your body uses for energy.
 They’re one type of fuel the body can use for energy.
-Carbohydrates are made up of carbon, hydrogen, and oxygen atoms, hence the name “carbohydrate”… Read More, lipidsLipids are a broad group of waxy or oily molecules that play many important roles in your body.
+Carbohydrates are made up of carbon, hydrogen, and oxygen atoms, hence the name “carbohydrate” (carbo = carbon, hydrate = water).
+They come in simple… Read More, lipidsLipids are a broad group of waxy or oily molecules that play many important roles in your body.
 Think of them like a diverse toolbox containing essential tools for your health.
 They include fats, oils, waxes, and some steroids.
-The… Read More (fatsFat, a macronutrient essential for life, has been both revered and vilified throughout history.
-It’s a source of energy, a protector of organs, and a carrier of essential vitamins.
-Yet, it’s also associated with obesity, heart disease, and other health… Read More), proteinsImagine your body as a bustling construction site, where every structure is meticulously built and maintained.
+The Word “Lipid”: A History Lesson The word “lipid” has a… Read More (fatsThe substance known as fat occupies a role far more complex and vital than often perceived.
+While frequently discussed in terms of diet and appearance, this tissue, properly termed adipose tissue when referring to the cellular mass, is a dynamic and essential component supporting a myriad of the body’s critical… Read More), proteinsImagine your body as a bustling construction site, where every structure is meticulously built and maintained.
 Proteins are the versatile workers that make it all happen.
-They’re not just one thing but an entire workforce, each with a specialized role….
-Read More, and nucleic acids (DNADNA, short for Deoxyribonucleic Acid, is like the secret instruction manual inside every living cell.
+They’re not just one thing but an entire workforce, each with a specialized role.
+Some proteins build and repair tissues; others act as enzymes… Read More, and nucleic acids (DNADNA, short for Deoxyribonucleic Acid, is like the secret instruction manual inside every living cell.
 It contains all the genetic information needed to build and maintain an organism, including humans!
-Imagine DNA as a complex cookbook with recipes for all… Read More and RNAImagine DNA is the big boss in the cell, holding all the important instructions.
+Imagine DNA as a complex cookbook with recipes for all the different parts that make you, you. • Synonyms: Well-documented synonyms… Read More and RNAImagine DNA is the big boss in the cell, holding all the important instructions.
 But the boss can’t do everything itself, right?
 That’s where RNA comes in – it’s like a messenger carrying out the boss’s orders!
-What is RNA?… Read More).
-These molecules form the structures of our cellsCells are the basic building blocks of all living things.
-Think of them like tiny rooms that make up a much larger house—your body!
-Examples of cells: • Animal cells: These make up animals like you, cats, and birds. • Plant… Read More, provide energy, and carry out countless biological processes.
+What is RNA?
+RNA, short for ribonucleic acid, is another important molecule found… Read More).
+These molecules form the structures of our cellsThe cell is the basic building block of the human body, a tiny, microscopic (too small to see without a magnifying tool like a microscope) unit that works together with billions of other cells to form every part of the body, from the skin to the heart.
+Each cell is… Read More, provide energy, and carry out countless biological processes.

 Carbon is also a key player in the environment.
 It’s a major component of fossil fuels, which are formed from the remains of ancient organisms.